-Is it three months before your next Endo appointment and you have a burning question?
-Hop onto our Ask the Endo virtual session with Dr. Saleh Adi – semi-retired and former Director of the Madison Clinic for Pediatric Diabetes at UCSF Children’s Hospital, JDRF Bay Area Community Board Member, and co-founder of Tidepool.
-These sessions are free and open for adults and families living type 1 diabetes (T1D).
-They occur on zoom the third Tuesday of every month.
+Is it three months before your next endo appointment and you have a burning question?
+Hop onto our next Ask the Endo virtual session with Dr. Saleh Adi – semi-retired and former founding Director of the Madison Clinic for Pediatric Diabetes at UCSF, JDRF Bay Area Community Board Member, and co-founder of Tidepool.
+These remote sessions occur every third Tuesday of every month are free and open for adults and families living with type 1 diabetes (T1D).
 Click here to register.

 Whether you have a question about T1D technology, carb counting, or his personal favorite – how to make sense of your CGM data, Dr. Adi is available to help answer your questions.
-Meet the T1D community while you learn about the latest in research, technology, and resources.
+Meet the T1D community while you learn about practical tips, technology, and resources.
 Stay on for a full hour of learning, or just jump on for a short time.
+All questions, no matter how basic, are welcome.

 All Ages, All Stages of T1D